gumpu/GalaxyNGV2/Documentation/player-manual.md

 6. Groups load or unload cargo.
 7. Groups are upgraded.
 8. Groups and fleets sent to planets enter hyperspace.
 9. Routes are assigned to planets.
-Cargo ships are assigned cargos and destinations, load cargo (if necessary) and enter hyperspace.
+Cargo ships are assigned cargo and destinations, load cargo (if necessary) and enter hyperspace.
 10. Groups and fleets with intercept orders are assigned destinations and enter hyperspace.
 11. Groups and fleets move through hyperspace, possibly arriving at planets.
 12. Groups with weapons attack enemy ships, causing combat.